 What You Can Do With Your Junk Car Cash

-If you’re one of the 70% of Americans using high-interest credit cards, whittling down your debt might be the short term best investment you can make with your cash after selling your junk car.
+If you’re one of the 70% of Americans using high-interest credit cards, whittling down your debt might be the short term best investment you can make with your cash after selling your junk car or motorcycle.
 Depending on how much debt you carry, reducing your credit card balances by even a small amount can wind up saving you a significant sum each month.
 Also, consider getting better rates.

 If you’re not saddled with a lot of debt, consider making a long-term investment with your junk car cash.
 Depending on your tolerance for financial risk, either opening an Individual Retirement Account (IRA) or setting up an online brokerage account could work to your economic advantage.